stjudecloud/mtsg/README.md

     visualize                Creates an interactive visualization for the given cancer signatures
 ```

-Run `mutspec <subcommand> --help` for more information about each subcommand.
+Run `mtsg <subcommand> --help` for more information about each subcommand.

 A common workflow would be to 1) split a multi-sample VCF into single-sample
 VCFs, 2) create a sample sheet mapping sample IDs to diseases, 3) run
 mutational patterns, and 4) visualize the results.

 ```
-$ mutspec split-vcf --output-directory vcfs in.vcf
+$ mtsg split-vcf --output-directory vcfs in.vcf
-$ mutspec generate-sample-sheet --output sample-sheet.txt vcfs
+$ mtsg generate-sample-sheet --output sample-sheet.txt vcfs
-$ mutspec run --output-directory results vcfs sample-sheet.txt
+$ mtsg run --output-directory results vcfs sample-sheet.txt
-$ mutspec visualize --output results/signatures.html results/signatures.txt
+$ mtsg visualize --output results/signatures.html results/signatures.txt
 ```

 ## Docker

-Mutational Spectrum has a `Dockerfile` to create a Docker image, which sets
+Mutational Signatures has a `Dockerfile` to create a Docker image, which sets
 up and installs all the required dependencies.
 To build and use this image,
 [install Docker](https://docs.docker.com/install) for your platform.

 ### Build

-In the Mutational Spectrum project directory, build the Docker image.
+In the Mutational Signatures project directory, build the Docker image.

 ```
-$ docker build --tag mutspec .
+$ docker build --tag mtsg .
 ```

 ### Run

-The image uses `mutspec` as its entrypoint, giving access to all commands.
+The image uses `mtsg` as its entrypoint, giving access to all commands.

 ```
-$ docker run mutspec <args...>
+$ docker run mtsg <args...>
 ```

 The following example mounts the necessary files/directories and runs the